SchoolTube

 SchoolTube is a free K-12 video community based in St. Louis, Missouri.
 The company was founded in 2007 by Carl Arizpe and his son, Andrew.

 Access in schools

-SchoolTube has traction with a broad base of the American learning community.
-All student-generated content is teacher moderated.
-As of 2013, there are registered SchoolTube users in over 50,000 K-12 schools in the United States who are uploading, on average, 1,000 videos a day.
+SchoolTube has widespread use in American primary and secondary schools.
+As of 2013, there are registered SchoolTube users in over 50,000 K–12 (kindergarten through 12th grade) schools in the US who are uploading, on average, 1,000 videos a day.
+All student-generated content is teacher-moderated.
 Most schools have blocked commercial video platforms from the classroom due to inappropriate content.
-SchoolTube has been granted this access due to a safe moderation process that ensures all user-generated content is appropriate for the K-12 environment.
-SchoolTube is endorsed by many of the top national education associations.
-Some top endorsers include the American Association of School Librarians and the National Science Teachers Association.
+SchoolTube has been granted this access due to a moderation process to ensures user-generated content is appropriate for the K–12 environment.
+SchoolTube is endorsed by various national education associations include the American Association of School Librarians and the National Science Teachers Association.

 Moderation process

 SchoolTube's uses a moderation process which it claims makes it safe for usage within K-12 classrooms.
 When a student decides to upload a video, a teacher or administrator from that student's school must approve the video before it will be made live on the site.
 This allows schools to create strong video-sharing communities.
 Schools also have the option to limit the video viewing to its own school.
 This moderation process has led students to create higher-quality work.